 Instructor & Vendor Information

 West U residents will continue to book courts through the website, using the current reservation policy (no more than 3 hours in a 72 hour period).
-Starting October 1, when residents reserve a court, they will select from a short menu whether or not they are playing without a coach/instructor.
+When residents reserve a court, they will select from a short menu whether or not they are playing without a coach/instructor.
 If playing with a coach/instructor, residents will be required to fill out additional information listing their tennis instructor’s name and any other players joining them.
-More specific/detailed information and step by step instructions to come on this process.

 - Lessons may not exceed 4 participants.